labadze/annotation_tool/README.md

 ### Supported file types

 All images supported by browsers can be used, now it's tested with file types: `.PNG`, `JPG`, `JPEG`

+## How to report issue:

+Issue must have following format:

+ - OS (Windows, Linux, Mac) please